windup/windup-ci/README.md

 # ci

+This is a place to store continuous integration related code and resources:

-Jenkins scripts, perf tests, tools etc.
+Performance test scripts, Jenkins scripts, etc.